MatousAc/acHybl/contd.md

 ## **My Testimony**
 ***
-### **What is this?**
-It's not
-1. representative of everyone else's experience
-2. a guide on becoming straight
-3. a publicity stunt
-4. an attack in any way on any individual
-5. a sob story
-6. theological debate
-7. a finished story

-It is
-	well, I don't want to give everything away immediately, so I'll just say:
-1. my story of a struggle with sexuality and finding God/peace
-2. a way to confront the shame and misconception about this topic

-Why?:
-1. God's leading
-2. To be helpful/relatable to others who are where I once was
-3. to combat the shame around this topic
-4. To simplify a 3-hour conversation when I come out to another person

 I know myself to be verbose, so although I feel like my experience could fill my own, little, probably poorly-written book, I'll try my best to be brief without taking away from the story.
 Also, I want to reiterate that I value transparency in my story above all else.
 I wouldn't want to exclude my blunders in my story just to make a more powerful testimony, because then the message is built on partial truths.
 This also applies when I talk about other's involvement in my life.
 I have done my best to give the full truth without pointing fingers at any individual (that is not protected by anonymity).
 #### **Intro**